CloudLabs-MOC/mslearn-fabric/Instructions/Labs/04-ingest-pipeline-new.md

     ![09](./Images/fab-ric-ex1-g15.png)

-    > **Note:** If any errors appear while running the pipeline, review the details in the notification panel, fix the issue, and run it again.
-If everything succeeds, you can skip below steps and proceed with **Step 18**.
+    > 📌**Note:** If any errors appear while running the pipeline, review the details in the notification panel, fix the issue, and run it again.
+If everything succeeds, you can skip below steps and proceed with **Step 17**.

     - If the **Connection** field shows an error, select the **Copy job (1)** and switch to  **Settings (2)**, click on the dropdown **(3)** and select **Browse all (4)** to choose the correct connection manually.